Vaccine Injury Lawyer

 • Attorneys Fees & Legal Costs: if the claim is made in “good faith” compensation can be awarded for reasonable attorneys’ fees and costs, even if the claim is not successful.

 For vaccine court cases involving death, the decedent’s estate can be awarded a maximum death benefit of $250,000.
-Claimants in death cases are also entitled to attorneys’ fees and costs if the claim in made in good faith.
+If the claim is made in good faith, claimants in death cases are also entitled to attorneys’ fees and costs.

-The main difference between compensation awards in vaccine court vs. civil court is that the maximum amount of compensation a claimant can get in vaccine court is lower.
-This is primarily because pain & suffering damages in vaccine court are capped at $250,000, whereas in civil court there usually is no cap.
+The main difference between compensation awards in vaccine court and civil court is that the maximum amount of compensation a claimant can get in vaccine court is lower.
+This is primarily because pain and suffering damages in vaccine court are capped at $250,000, whereas in civil court, there usually is no cap.

 Do You Need a Lawyer for a Vaccine Court Claim?